Bareflank/hypervisor/bfcrt/README.md

-The build system compiles this C runtime library as both a static library and a dynamic library (the dynamic version is not used), and places the library in the "sysroot" which is located in ~/opt/cross/x86_64-elf/.
+The build system compiles this C runtime library as both a static library and a dynamic library (the dynamic version is not used), and places the library in the "sysroot".
 When each shared library is compiled, the gcc wrapper script adds the static C runtime library during linking, which means that every cross compiled shared library has the following two functions
 added: